-1. Current grade in English course:
+2. Current Grade in English Course:

-- a.
-If student is currently in an English honors course, s/he should have earned an 85% average at the time of scheduling. - b.
-If student is currently in a core level English course, s/he should have earned a 90% at the time of scheduling.
+If a student is currently in an English honors course, s/he should have earned an 85% average at the time of scheduling.

+If a student is currently in a core level English course, s/he should have earned a 90% at the time of scheduling; or